 The International Science Olympiads are held in a different country each year.
-In 2017 they will be hosted by London (biology), Côte d’Azur, France (Earth and environmental science) Nakhon Pathom, Thailand (chemistry) and Yogyakarta, Indonesia (physics).
+In 2018 they will be hosted by Tehran, Iran (biology), Prague/Bratislava, Czech Republic and Slovakia (chemistry), Kanchanaburi, Thailand (Earth and environmental science) and Lisbon, Portugal (physics).

 How many Australians have competed and how many medals have we won?